coreos/bugs/README.md

-# CoreOS Bugs
+# CoreOS Container Linux Bugs

-CoreOS has a large number of components.
+Container Linux has a large number of components.
 File issues here if you don't know the source of the problem.